ZSvedic/educational-transformer/readme.md

 # Educational Transformer

 This Python project is an easy-to-follow, educational implementation of the transformer model in PyTorch.
 Since training takes just seconds (1.7sec on M1 MacBook), it encourages learning, experimentation, and playing with parameters.
-The [model.py](src/model.py) file is 110 code lines interwoven with 50 comment lines, like in the example below:
+The [model.py](src/model.py) file is 110 code lines mixed with 50 comment lines, like in the example below:

 ```python
     ...